-Glass ceilings are made to be brokenon 17 July 2019 for Clients
+Glass ceilings are made to be brokenon 26 August 2019 for Companies

 A few weeks ago, Exellys and CIOnet joined forces and organized a ‘Women in Tech’ event.
 4 business savvy women shared their stories on the battles and triumphs they encountered during their way to the C-suite.